Tofu skin: Meat alternatives

+By layering and bunching the sheets, then stewing them, a wide variety of meat substitutes can be created.
+The most common is tofu chicken (素雞, sù jī), but by adding different seasonings and pressing it into shape, it is also made into tofu duck (素鴨, sù yā) and tofu ham (素火腿, sù huǒtuǐ).
+These products should not be confused with another product sometimes called "vegetarian chicken" (齋雞, zhāi jī), which is typically made from other soy-based ingredients and has a granular or ball-like shape.

 The earliest process for making these meatless meats consisted of rolling thin sheets of doufupi, literally tofu skin, around a filling of minced, smoked, or other seasoned pieces of tofu skin, tying closed the bundle with string, and steaming until a meaty texture and flavor developed.

 Log

-Other methods include rolling the tofu skin tightly on a chopstick and steaming the tofu skin to form a log.
-When the log is sliced, each slice will be circular in form with a square hole in the center, which looks like old Chinese coins.
+Other methods include rolling the tofu skin tightly on a chopstick and steaming it to form a log.
+When the log is sliced, each slice will be circular with a square hole in the center, which looks like old Chinese coins.